mendix/docs/content/refguide/on-click-event.md

 ### 2.1 On Click {#on-click}

 An **On click** event specifies an event that is executed when a user clicks a widget.
-Often **On click** property is a part of the **Events** section in properties.
+Often the **On click** property is a part of the **Events** section in properties.
 For example, you can specify that when a user clicks a customer's profile image, the page with this customer's details will open:

 {{% image_container width="350" %}}![](attachments/on-click-event/on-click-event-example.png)
 {{% /image_container %}}

-On click event is common for many widgets, for example, an image, buttons, a list view.
+An on-click event is common for many widgets (for example, image, buttons, list view).

 The **On click** property specifies what [action](#actions) is executed when a user click a widget.

 #### 2.1.1 Disabled During Action

-This property is only shown when **Call a microflow** or **Call a nanoflow** is selected as an on click event.
+This property is only shown when **Call a microflow** or **Call a nanoflow** is selected as the on-click event.
 The **Disabled during action** disables the button until the action is completed or failed.

 ### 2.2 On Change{#on-change}